novuhq/novu/docs/docs/platform/step-filter.md

 </div>

 :::note
-This filter can be used with subsciber, payload and webhook.
-It can be applied on all channels
+This filter can be used with subscriber, payload and webhook.
+It can be applied on all channels.
 :::

 ## Monitoring the filter's status inside Activity Feed